UK economy grows more than expected in May

 UK inflation, the rate at which prices rise, hit 9.1% in May, and is expected to reach 11% later this year.

-The new chancellor Nadhim Zahawi said it was "great" to see the economy growing but added that he knew people were "concerned" by rising prices.
+The new chancellor Nadhim Zahawi, who is in the race to be the next leader of the Conservative Party and prime minister, said it was "great" to see the economy growing but added that he knew people were concerned by rising prices.

 "We're working alongside the Bank of England to bear down on inflation and I am confident we can create a stronger economy for everyone across the UK," Mr Zahawi said.